|

 String findLibrary(String) where String parameter

-on the Windows platform in the main root JAR is defined as
+in the main root JAR is defined as

 jar:file:/C:/.../MyApp.jar!/lib/Native.dll